Backhouse's Bank: History

 Despite these challenges, Backhouse's was able to take advantage of the failures of other banks to expand into their former markets, for instance in Sunderland and Durham.
 By 1825, Backhouse's reliability through multiple crises made its notes the preferred currency for trade in County Durham, even over those of the Bank of England.

-The bank was heavily involved in the formation of the Stockton & Darlington Railway, the first railway in the world to use steam locomotives.
+The bank was heavily involved in the formation of the Stockton & Darlington Railway.

 In 1896, Backhouse's was the third largest (after Barclay of London and Gurney's of Norwich) of twelve houses that united to form the joint-stock bank Barclay & Co, which at its formation held around one quarter of deposits in English private banks.
 At the time, Backhouse's had 20 branches and managed £3.3 million in deposits, with £250,000 capital and reserves.